How to make Sega Saturn emulator option

 Multisystem – MESS, MAME (Contains a debugger with memory editor that is useful to find a zero addresses)

-The following emulators without a pointer to zero address ( speed access to memory is faster without the pointer):
+The following emulators without a pointer to zero address (speed access to memory is faster without the pointer):, as well as those emulators:

 SNES – Bsnes, ZSNESWin